 If a run object was produced by a converter, it MAY contain a property named conversion whose value is a conversion object (§3.14) that describes how the converter transformed the analysis tool’s native output format into the SARIF format.

 A direct producer SHALL NOT emit the conversion property.

+The conversion property is externalizable (see §3.11.2).

 versionControlProvenance property